MozillaTN/KiTE/docs/_posts/October/2017-10-08-Firefox_Quantum_Sprint.md

 </ul>

 <h3>What we did?</h3>
 <p>We the contributors of Mozilla from Coimbatore, gathered at Prozone and tested the compatibility of Quantum Browser.
 We were <i>17 people</i> and we tested nearly <i>52 websites</i>, in which 50 were Tamil websites.
-The types of websites tested were Educational (Anna university), Songs & movies, Organizations, health science (Tamilhealth science), News and blogs (eluthu, techtamil), Shopping (chennai silks), Magazines (Vivekdan).
+The types of websites tested were Educational (Anna university), Songs & movies, Organizations, health science (Tamilhealth science), News and blogs (eluthu, techtamil), Shopping (chennai silks), Magazines (Vikadan).
 We reported <i>19 bugs</i> to webcompat.</p>

 <h3>Contributions from KGISL</h3>
 <p><i>4 Awesome contributors</i> from KGiSL Mozilla Club participated in it and reported <i>3 bugs</i>.</p>